javier-caparo/aws-cloudformation-udacity-project2/README.md

 5. The instance type by default is "t3.small' for the Web Servers.
 The bastion host is just a "t2.micro". ( Note: in my first delivered I was only made a wrong typo writtting t2 instead f t3)

-6. Create a Key Pair in AWS EC2 and take note of the name assigned to the key pair.
-Alternatively, upload the sample PEM file included in this repo.
-The "KeyPair" is NOT requested as parameter in "webapp-parameters.json" , so don't forget modifed the "webapp-stack.yml" file on the lines where said 'KeyName' to add your 'keypair name' created..
+6. The "KeyPair" is NOT requested as parameter in "webapp-parameters.json" neither on webapp template ( "webapp-stack.template).
+Note: you need to use your own KeyPair  on the BastionHost, which will be the server that we will use to entrace as an administrator and from there reach our servers.

 ### AWS CLoudFormation Templates Description